paxdotdev/pax/README.md

 Because Pax Expressions are pure, side-effect free functions, the Pax runtime can make aggressive optimizations: caching values and only recomputing when one of the stated inputs changes.
 Expressions are also readily parallelizable.

-PAXEL is very similar to at least one existing language: Google's CEL.
-PAXEL shares the following characteristics with CEL[4]:
+PAXEL is very similar to at least two existing languages: Microsoft's Excel spreadsheet formula language, and Google's Common Expression Language (CEL).
+PAXEL shares the following characteristics with CEL[3]:

 > **memory-safe**: programs cannot access unrelated memory, such as out-of-bounds array indexes or use-after-free pointer dereferences;
 >